sytabaresa/kingly/README.md

 - parallel composition naturally occurs by feeding two state machines the same input(s))
   - as a result, reactive programming is naturally enabled.
 If `inputs` is a stream of well-formatted machine inputs, and `f` is the fsm, then the stream of outputs will be `inputs.map (f)`.
-It is so simple that we do not surface it at the API level
+It is so simple that we do not even surface it at the API level.

 Concretely, our state transducer will be created by the factory function `createStateMachine`, which returns a state transducer which :

-- immediately positions itself in its configured initial control state
+- immediately positions itself in its configured initial state (as defined by its initial control state and initial extended state)
 - will compute an output for any input that is sent to it since that

 Let us insist again on the fact that the state transducer is not, in general, a pure function of its inputs.
 However, a given output of the transducer depends exclusively on the sequence of inputs it has received so far ([causality property](https://en.wikipedia.org/wiki/Causal_system)).
-This means that it is possible to associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that that function is pure.
-This is what enables testing.
+This means that it is possible to associate to a state transducer another function which takes a sequence of inputs into a sequence of outputs, in a way that **that** function is pure.
+This is what enables simple and automated testing.

 ## General concepts
 There are a few things to be acquainted with :
-- the state machine formalism
+- the basic state machine formalism
-- its extension, including hierarchy (compound states), history states
+- its extension, including hierarchy (compound states), and history states
 - the library API

 To familiarize the reader with these, we will be leveraging two examples.
 The first example is